norbusan/tlmgr-electron-react/README.md

 ## How?

-The main entry point is `bootstrapper.js`, which registers Babel and loads the real entry point `main.js`.
-This is necessary to allow `main.js` to make use of Babel's features.
+The Node and Electron binaries both take a parameter `-r` that automatically requires a module before the rest of the code.
+The `npm start` script is modified using this, which registers Babel and loads the entry point `main.js`.

 The renderer entry point `index.html` does basically the same, but loads the `scripts/main.js` file, which renders the `views/main.jsx` component into the `body`.